MIT Press: Journal Publication Ethics

 Plagiarism and Research Fraud.
 A determination of plagiarism or fabrication by the journal will require contacting the corresponding author’s institution and possibly funding agencies.
 If plagiarism or fabrication is determined post-publication, the journal will investigate potential courses of action, up to and including formal retraction of the article.

 Retraction Statement.
-In the event that an article is determined to have clear evidence that the findings are unreliable, either as a result of misconduct or honest error, a Notice of Retraction will be attached to all versions of the article on the MIT website and related bibliographic databases.
+Journal editors will consider retraction if an article is determined to have clear evidence that the findings are unreliable, either as a result of misconduct or honest error, a Notice of Retraction will be attached to all versions of the article on the MIT website and related bibliographic databases.
 For full Retraction Guidelines, please visit the following COPE webpage: COPE Retraction Guidelines

 Additionally, we encourage our authors to adhere to the following publishing standards: